JohnnyLamb/project_angular/README.md

 - tweet where you're going tonight.

-- use "bands in town API to get music events based on location.
+- use "bands in town" API to get music events based on location.

 -